Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: CONCLUSION

 \section{CONCLUSION}

-This paper proposes a hierarchical federated fine-tuning framework for dynamic, resource-constrained IoV environments.
-By combining LoRA-based multi-task adaptation with decentralized, energy-aware rank optimization, our method effectively handles client mobility, task heterogeneity, and limited edge computation.
-We model rank selection as a constrained MAB problem and introduce the UCB-DUAL algorithm with provable sublinear regret under energy constraints.
-Experiments on a large-scale, trajectory-driven simulator show that our approach outperforms state-of-the-art baselines, achieving over 2.5\% higher accuracy and 24\% lower latency, while reducing GPU memory usage.
-Ablation and scalability studies further validate the robustness and adaptability of our design.
-Overall, this work provides a practical and theoretically grounded solution for federated adaptation of foundation models in next-generation vehicular networks, enabling low-latency, on-device intelligence at the edge.
+This paper presents an energy-aware federated fine-tuning framework for dynamic, resource-constrained IoV environments.
+By combining LoRA-based multi-task adaptation with adaptive rank scheduling, our approach jointly addresses vehicle heterogeneity, task diversity, mobility, and energy constraints.
+We formulate rank selection as a constrained online learning problem and propose a lightweight UCB-DUAL mechanism for efficient rank adaptation with minimal coordination overhead.
+Extensive evaluations on a large-scale, trajectory-driven simulator show consistent improvements over strong baselines in reward, accuracy, latency, energy, communication, and memory efficiency, while ablation and scalability studies confirm the importance of adaptive scheduling as task and vehicle scales grow.

 \ifCLASSOPTIONcaptionsoff

 \fi